Total Ascent: 1600ft

 To get there, take I-5 North to Exit 194.
 Follow Highway 2 for about two miles.
 Stay in the left lane and merge onto Lake Stevens Highway 204.
 Follow for two miles to Highway 9.
 Take the left onto Highway 9 toward Lake Stevens.
 In just under two miles, you’ll reach Highway 92 to Granite Falls.
 Take a right and follow for about nine miles to the Mountain Loop Highway.
-Take the MLH for 31 miles to Barlow Pass.
-Find the trailhead parking lot on your left. -Nathan
+Take the MLH for a little over 23.5 miles to the Deer Creek Parking Area/Sno-Park. -Nathan

 Print Google Directions >>